Celebrating Normandy – All Things Camembert 🧀🇫🇷

 📌 Fromagerie Val-de-Sienne – Gavray-sur-Sienne

-Smallest dairy in the AOP designation
+Smallest dairy within the AOP designation

-Produces approx. 35,000 Camemberts per year
+Approximately 35,000 Camemberts produced per year

-Website: Fromagerie du Val de Sienne
+Website: Fromagerie du Val-de-Sienne

 🍽️ Why Normandy is a Cheese Lover’s Paradise